rfc-st/humble/README.md

 :heavy_check_mark: SSL/TLS checks: requires the wonderful https://testssl.sh/ and Linux/Unix OS.<br />
 :heavy_check_mark: Browser support references for enabled HTTP security headers.<br />
 :heavy_check_mark: Two types of analysis: brief and detailed, along with HTTP response headers.<br />
+:heavy_check_mark: Can exclude specific HTTP response headers from the analysis.<br />
 :heavy_check_mark: Can export each analysis to CSV, HTML5, JSON, PDF 1.4 and TXT (and in the PATH of your choice).<br />
 :heavy_check_mark: Each detailed analysis may include up to dozens of official links, references and technical articles.<br />
 :heavy_check_mark: l10n: can display each analysis, the messages and almost all errors in English or Spanish.<br />